Farama-Foundation/PettingZoo/docs/api.md

 `reset()` resets the environment and sets it up for use when called the first time.

-`step(action)` takes the action of the agent in the environment, and automatically switches control to the next agent.
+`step(action)` takes and executes the action of the agent in the environment, automatically switches control to the next agent.

 ## Additional Environment API